 SBRT is becoming the preferred treatment for early-stage, non-small cell lung cancer in patients who cannot tolerate surgery.
-Compared to the traditional radiation approach, SBRT triples the five-year survival rate, from 10 percent - 30 percent.
-For more than 95 percent of those patients, the tumor never grows back and often death is from other causes than lung cancer.
+Compared to the traditional radiation approach, SBRT reduces toxicity and increases patient convenience by replacing 30-35 treatments with just one treatment.
+For more than 95 percent of those patients, the tumor never grows back.

 The Roswell Park advantage

 Roswell Park is at the forefront of using Stereotactic Body Radiation Therapy (SBRT) for lung cancer patients and our physicians serve on the expert panels that set the treatment guidelines used by radiation oncologist across the nation.
 Our experience, expertise and position as an NCI-designated comprehensive cancer center allow us to offer SBRT options unavailable from other providers, such as:

 Single Treatment Session.
 Delivering the entire radiation dose in one treatment (called a single fraction) may be possible for some patients.
 Because we are able to target the radiation so precisely, at only the tumor, a higher and more effective dose can be delivered at one time.